45f/scripts/README.md

-# scripts
+# OSBot Scripts
-Hi lads, welcome to my GitHub page for my OSBot scripts.
+This is my small and old collection of scripts for OSBot.